Blaizzy/mlx-embeddings/docs/Manpage.md

   Regenerate all RBI files rather than just updated gems.
 * `--suggest-typed`:
   Try upgrading `typed` sigils.
-* `--fail-if-not-changed`:
-  Return a failing status code if all gems are up to date and gem definitions do not need a tapioca update.
 * `--dir`:
   Typecheck all files in a specific directory.
 * `--file`: